 That’s a problem for marketers that use 3rd party offers.

 Luckily Voluum has a solution for this.
 This solution allows you to verify any domain that you have control over in Facebook and then use it to generate postbacks and send them with conversion info.
+This allows you to still use Facebook reporting and conversion optimization features that you would normally didn’t have access to.

 Reliable tracking is the core of Voluum functionality but it is far from being the only one.
 Once you’ve set up cookieless tracking for your campaigns, you can integrate various traffic sources to your advantage to pass cost information via API.